 A textile portal

-In connection with Svensson’s autumn launch, XV Productions was also commissioned to create a vault from the new hanging textile, Veil.
-A textile portal that shows Veil’s ability to pleasantly filter light and how it can be used to create an atmospheric ambience in public environments.
+In connection with Svensson’s autumn launch, XV Productions was also commissioned to create an arch of textile, entirely made from the new curtain fabric Veil.
+It's a portal of textile that showcases Veil’s ability to pleasantly filter light and how it can be used to create an atmospheric ambience in public environments.

-As the ceiling height was limited, each cut had to be done separately, where each individual part of the vault had to be hung up and taken down, one at a time.
+As the ceiling height was limited, each cut had to be done separately, where each individual part of the arch had to be hung up and taken down, one at a time.